preneond/MDP-VI-Wumpus-World/README.md

 - OBSTACLE
 - GOLD
 - PIT
-The simulation finishes if the agent reaches the gold (only in Task 1), falls into a pit, or after h steps.
+The simulation finishes if the agent reaches the gold, falls into a pit, or after h steps.

 ### Rewards
 - -1 at each move action